Lere-q/ESPSomfy-RTS-Timed/README.md

 ⚠️ Important: I recommend backing up everything or setting this up before adding any blinds.
 I am not responsible for any data loss or malfunctions.

-Note: This is currently only for ESP32.
+Note: This is currently only for ESP32 and available in German only.